TESTMECS/black-sholes/README.md

 - **Risk Explainers**: Visual explanations of option risks and rewards
 - **Quiz Module**: Test understanding of option concepts

-## API Access
+## TODO: API Access

-The Black-Scholes application now provides a secure, authenticated API to access the database.
+- Use Fastapi, pydantic, and SQLAlchemy to create a RESTful API for the Black-Scholes application and let users access their saved calculations and heatmaps.
+### Routes:
+- JWT Authentication.
+- Access the Database saved models for an authenticated user from the streamlit app.
+- Access our functions.
+### Documentation.
+- Auto generated with pydantic and OpenAPI.
+### SDK
+- Python SDK to access our API.

 ### Features: